Noaemien/ada-template-website/betting-floor.md

 * Recognizing pages that are "close" to a large number of other pages, even if they aren't on the absolute shortest path.
 * Accounting for the recursive influence of a node, where being linked to by other important nodes increases its own value.

-By utilizing Katz centrality, we could identify "hidden gems": pages that might not be the most obvious hubs but possess a high degree of connectivity to various niche clusters.
+By utilizing Katz centrality, they could identify "hidden gems": pages that might not be the most obvious hubs but possess a high degree of connectivity to various niche clusters.
 This allowed them to predict which pages would serve as the most effective "launching pads" to reach obscure target topics.

 ### Visual representation

-For illustration, we can extract visual graphs of the **wikipedia network** architecture.
+For illustration, we can extract visual graphs of the **Wikipedia network** architecture.
 Here are the 100 most important nodes using the Betweenness centrality measure.

 {% include_relative _plots/centrality_graph.html %}

 ## The Odds Board

-Based on those two metrics, Bookmakers will now give an odd for every Node so player can put their money on their favourite choice depending on their predictions.
+Based on those two metrics, bookmakers now give an odd for every node so players can put their money on their favourite choice depending on their predictions.
 These odds reflect **expectations**, not outcomes.

 ### Selective Normalization
 To account for a bookmaker's margin and filter out the "long tail" of approximately 4,000 competitors, we calculate the total market weight based only on the **Top 64** performers.

-This creates in the same time an **overround** for the bookmakers and simplify the calculations: since we divide individual scores by a smaller total sum, the implied probabilities will sum to more than 100% across the entire dataset, effectively lowering the odds.
+This simultaneously creates an **overround** for the bookmakers and simplifies the calculations: since we divide individual scores by a smaller total sum, the implied probabilities will sum to more than 100% across the entire dataset, effectively lowering the odds.

 #### The Mathematical Model
 1. **Composite Score ($S_i$):**